 This program has 20 audio CDs: 11 CDs of new material and 9 CDs from the classic home study course covering information no longer taught in our Systems Development workshop.

-We also have a three-day workshop called "How to Develop A Winning Trading System That Fits You."
+Even better, we have a three-day workshop "How to Develop Winning Trading Systems That Fits You."
 To learn more, click here.